Selection rule: Angular momentum

 Thus, parity does not change for E-even or M-odd multipoles, while it changes for E-odd or M-even multipoles.

 These considerations generate different sets of transitions rules depending on the multipole order and type.
 The expression forbidden transitions is often used, but this does not mean that these transitions cannot occur, only that they are electric-dipole-forbidden.
 These transitions are perfectly possible; they merely occur at a lower rate.
 If the rate for an E1 transition is non-zero, the transition is said to be permitted; if it is zero, then M1, E2, etc. transitions can still produce radiation, albeit with much lower transitions rates.
-These are the so-called "forbidden" transitions.
 The transition rate decreases by a factor of about 1000 from one multipole to the next one, so the lowest multipole transitions are most likely to occur.

 Semi-forbidden transitions (resulting in so-called intercombination lines) are electric dipole (E1) transitions for which the selection rule that the spin does not change is violated.
 This is a result of the failure of LS coupling.